TrueBlocks/trueblocks-core/src/apps/acctExport/README.md

-  -i, --cache_txs           write transactions to the cache (see notes) -R, --cache_traces        write traces to the cache (see notes) -y, --factory             scan for contract creations from the given address(es) and report address of those contracts
+  -i, --cache_txs           write transactions to the cache (see notes) -R, --cache_traces        write traces to the cache (see notes) -y, --factory             scan for contract creations from the given address(es) and report address of those contracts -U, --count               only available for --appearances mode, if present, return only the number of records -c, --first_record uint   the first record to process -e, --max_records uint    the maximum number of records to process before reporting (default 250)
-      --emitter             for log export only, export only if one of the given export addresses emitted the event --source strings      for log export only, export only one of these addresses emitted the event --relevant            for log and accounting export only, if true export only logs relevant to one of the given export addresses
+      --relevant            for log and accounting export only, export only logs relevant to one of the given export addresses
-  -U, --count               only available for --appearances mode, if present, return only the number of records -c, --first_record uint   the first record to process -e, --max_records uint    the maximum number of records to process before reporting (default 250)
-      --clean               clean (i.e. remove duplicate appearances) from all existing monitors
+      --emitter strings     for log export only, export only logs if emitted by one of these address(es) --topic strings       for log export only, export only logs with this topic(s) --clean               clean (i.e. remove duplicate appearances) from all existing monitors

 Global Flags: